Master of Science in Computational Engineering

 Is it possible to take the study as a distance student?

-Some of the subjects included in the study program may be taken digitally as a distance student.
-However, several of the subjects on the program have compulsory laboratory activities, which requires that one is present.
-You can always consult with the study coordinator or lecturers if you are wondering if a specific course can be completed digitally.
+Some of the courses included in the study programme may be taken digitally as a distance student.
+However, several of the courses on the programme have compulsory laboratory activities, which requires that one is present.
+You can always consult with the study adviser or lecturers if you are wondering if a specific course can be completed digitally.

 Can I take this study part time?